unlucio/SnapmakerU1-Extended-Firmware/docs/spoolman.md

 - `SH_CONFIG` with `MODE` and `LOGS` params: Allows you to change the module's behaviour at runtime without needing to restart Klipper or your printer.
 - SH_DETECT_SPOOLS: tells `Spoolman Helper` to re-detect the loaded spools.
 This is handy in case of unforeseen inconsistent spool states.
 Kind of like a big reset button for the currently loaded spools.
 - SH_DEBUG: prints the current `Spoolman Helper` configuration.
 It takes an optional `SKU` parameter; if provided, it'll try to match it with `Article Number`, and it'll print the spool that would be tracked against the provided SKU.
-This is not backwards compatible with the manual spoolman config, while the macros may look similar, this integration provides a new klipper module and having both config anabled may cause unforseen behavours.

 ## Features